pbenn28/chasing-sunsets/app/posts/241215_crystallization.md

 Odell’s method focuses on observation, which is startlingly effective at discovering things we can see silently (ourselves & nature), but is entirely ineffective for discovering things about other people.
 To learn from others, we need to actively participate in an activity that allows the sharing of information.

-In Pedagogy of the Oppressed, Paulo Freire posits that this sharing of information can come from education if it follows the problem-posing model.
+In <a href='https://en.wikipedia.org/wiki/Pedagogy_of_the_Oppressed'>Pedagogy of the Oppressed</a>, Paulo Freire posits that this sharing of information can come from education if it follows the problem-posing model.
 Freire’s vision of education was heavily influenced by Marxist theory–he identifies that the usual banking model of education, where students are taught by a teacher with inherently high status, causes the “oppression” in the title and cannot exist.
 He imagines a model of education that frees people from said oppression in that the teacher no longer controls the classroom and students learn from each other’s experiences.
 In other words, he aims to allow students to become attuned to each other.

 In Freire’s model, the primary method by which learning occurs is via dialogue, both with teachers and other students.
 Dialogue reduces the structure of the content students learn, expanding the breadth of the curriculum to the experiences of other students and teachers.
 The goal of dialogue is to make students human–when they participate in the conversation, they become active thinkers, rather than simply passive absorbers of information.
 This is how attunement occurs.
 In the banking model, students gain specific knowledge about the world; in the problem-posing model, they reflect on their experiences and learn about others’ lives and identities, expanding their own lives and identities along the way.
 In terms of their value function, students might use reflection to clarify their identity and values, allowing them to be happier, and might use others’ experiences as data points to find new values and preferences.

-In Towards Universal Man, Rabindranath Tagore takes this form of education a step further.
+In <a href='https://raggeduniversity.co.uk/wp-content/uploads/2025/03/1_x_Towards-universal-man-Rabindranath-Tagore-1961-b_compressed.pdf'>Towards Universal Man</a>, Rabindranath Tagore takes this form of education a step further.
 Tagore’s ideal model of education is similar to the problem-posing model in that it prioritizes learning outside of the simple transfer of information seen in the banking model.
 His philosophy also matches that of Odell’s theory of nothingness; he believes being in nature allows greater reflection, whereas being in a standard classroom isolates students from a holistic view of their lives.

 Tagore and Freire’s views of education are clearly idealistic.
 Not every classroom can be perfectly egalitarian.
 Education needs to have some information transfer to prepare students for society.
 Schools can’t all be built in the midst of nature.
 But these models represent the ideal kind of education that allows students to learn about themselves, which is a necessary component of education as a whole and is useful for students’ lives.
 Whether education should focus on this loftier education or a more concrete form, their ideal allows students to better attune and understand their identities.